Auto-apply to these jobs in Alaska

 Southcentral FoundationAnchorage, AK

-Physician- Maternal Fetal Medicine (MFM) - Intermittent Hiring Range $203.02 to $284.23 Pay Range $203.02 to $324.83 Summary of Job Responsibilities: The Southcentral Foundation (SCF) Physician is responsible for providing direct clinical customer care and works with other clinical staff to establish medical protocols and treatment regimens.
-SCF's Maternal-Fetal Medicine, also known as high-risk obstetrics or perinatology, provides complete consultation and evaluation of high-risk pregnancies for women and newborns who have complications identified prior to or during pregnancy.
-This clinic works collaboratively with OB-GYN physicians and certified nurse midwives to do everything possible to ensure the health and well-being of new mothers and their babies.
+Clinical Informatics Specialist- Dentist Hiring Range $200,616.00 to $280,883.20 Pay Range $200,616.00 to $321,006.40 Summary of Job Responsibilities: The Southcentral Foundation (SCF) Clinical Informatics Specialist is responsible for managing the bridge between clinical issues of quality, safety, reliability, improvement, and excellence, their clinical discipline, and the Electronic Health Records (EHR) and Information Technology (IT) departments.
+The Clinical Informatics Specialist may provide and/or direct the application of clinical software in the delivery of customer-owner care and is responsible for the application of clinical science in the validation, adoption, education, and maintenance of clinical software applications and/or electronic health records.
 Qualifications: SCF programs are established to serve a primary population comprised of Alaska Native people who are affiliated with Cook Inlet Region, Inc. (CIRI) and Alaska Native and American Indian people within SCF's geographical service area.
 Employees should have a thorough understanding of the cultures and the needs of this population.
-Such knowledge is critical to ensure the achievement of SCF's vision of a Native Community that enjoys physical, mental, emotional, and spiritual wellness, and mission of working together with the Native Community to achieve wellness through health and related services: Licensed as a Physician in the State of Alaska.
-Current American Board certification specialty appropriate for the service.
-Meets all requirements in order to obtain associate medical staff membership and required privileges of service.
+Such knowledge is critical to ensure the achievement of SCF's vision of a Native Community that enjoys physical, mental, emotional and spiritual wellness, and mission of working together with the Native Community to achieve wellness through health and related services: Current professional license in the State of Alaska as one of the following: Dentist Two (2) years' experience in a clinical role responsible for provision of direct patient care in the area of licensure at SCF.
 Basic Life Support (BLS) certification is required.
 ACLS, NRP, ATLS, ALSO and PALS as required for specialty and any certification relating to the scope of practice as required.
 Native Preference: Under P.L.
 93-638, as amended, the company pursues a policy of Native preference in hiring, contracting and training.
 SCF Human Resources must receive certification before applicants receive preference.
-Employee Health Requirements: Compliance with our Employee Health procedure is a condition of SCF employment.
+Employee Health Requirements: Compliance with our Employee Health Procedure is a condition of SCF employment.
 You are required to agree that you will comply with all job-related employee health screening and immunizations prior to your first day of employment.
-Jobs designated as a Health Care Personnel (HCP) position, requires that you have documentation that you have completed the following immunizations prior to your first day of employment: MMR (Measles, Mumps and Rubella, Varicella (Chicken Pox), Hepatitis B, Influenza, T-dap (Tetanus- Diphtheria- Pertussis), and COVID-19.
+Jobs designated as a Health Care Personnel (HCP) position, requires that you have documentation that you have completed the following immunizations prior to your first day of employment: MMR (Measles, Mumps and Rubella, Varicella (Chicken Pox), Hepatitis B, Influenza, T-dap (Tetanus- Diphtheria- Pertussis), and COVID-19 vaccination is required.

 Posted 30+ days ago